k-nuth/c-api/README.md

 ## Installation Procedure

-The *Bitprim* executables can be installed on Linux, macOS, FreeBSD, Windows and others.
+The *Bitprim* libraries can be installed on Linux, macOS, FreeBSD, Windows and others.
 These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
 If there are no pre-built binaries for your platform, a build from source will be attempted.

 So, for any platform, an installation can be performed in 2 simple steps: